 - COM 325 Photography for Social Change

 - COM 433 Media Law and Ethics

 - COM 387 Communication Internship

-Students who add focused competencies in Mass Media or Integrated Marketing must take at least 11 semester hours from the following courses:
+Students who add focused competencies in Mass Media or Integrated Marketing must take the following courses:

 Mass Media (Broadcast and Journalism)